isx45128227/MongoVsPostgres/documentacio.md

 public | usuarislikescomentaris_id_likecom_seq | sequence | postgres

 ### Finally we have to import all data in our tables so as to have a lot of information to process.
-I have created scripts that generate lots of data to add to twitter database.
-They are placed in Postgres/Funcions populate.
-There is one script for each table, and the only thing we have to do to obtain that big amount of data is to execute and redirect the output to a file.
+#### I have created scripts that generate lots of data to add to twitter database.
+#### They are placed in Postgres/Funcions populate.
+#### There is one script for each table, and the only thing we have to do to obtain that big amount of data is to execute and redirect the output to a file.

   First we create information of hashtags table with our script and put it in /tmp directory:
 `[user@host ]$ python funciopopulate_hashtags.py > /tmp/hashtags.csv`

-  Then we import data into twitter database:
+  Then we import data from /tmp to twitter database:
  `twitter=# COPY hashtags FROM '/tmp/hashtags.csv' DELIMITER ',' CSV HEADER;`

   That is the process we should follow for each table.

-### Here I show the script name and the table associate
+#### Here I show the script name and the table associated with

 Table                  | Script
 -----------------------|-------------------------------------------